 - A. Building Entrances.
 All buildings shall have a primary entrance oriented to a street.
 "Oriented to a street" means that the building entrance faces the street or is connected to the street by a direct and convenient pathway.
 Streets used to comply with this standard may be public streets, or private streets that contain sidewalks and street trees, in accordance with the design standards in Chapter 3. - B. Pathway Connections.
 Pathways shall be placed through yard setbacks as necessary to provide direct and convenient pedestrian circulation between developments and neighborhoods.
 Pathways shall conform to the standards in Chapter 3. - C. Arterial Streets.
 When the only street abutting a development is an arterial street, the building's entrance(s) may be oriented to an internal drive.
 The internal drive shall provide a raised pathway connecting the building entrances to the street right-of-way.
-The pathway shall conform to the standards in Chapter 3. - D. Buffers.
-The City may require a total of 20 foot landscape buffer between development in the Light Industrial District and adjacent Residential District(s) to reduce light, glare, noise, and aesthetic impacts.
-This buffer is in addition to the minimum setback standards listed in Section 2.4.120.
+The pathway shall conform to the standards in Chapter 3.

-2.4.160 Design Standards.
+2.3.180 Design Standards.